manisuec/techinsights/content/post/time-to-live-index-mongodb.md

 ## Conditional Delete

-A collection can be partially indexed using a specified filter expression, `partialFilterExpression`.
+A collection can be partially indexed using a specified filter expression, [partialFilterExpression](https://techinsights.manisuec.com/mongodb/mongodb-partial-index/).
 TTL index can also be used with [partial indexes.](https://www.mongodb.com/docs/manual/core/index-partial/)

 e.g.